-The Company continues to use listening devices and contracts with a leak detecting company for a minimum of one week per year.
-These efforts will continue and increase in frequency.
+The Company continues to contract with a leak detecting company for a minimum of two weeks per year.
+These efforts will continue and increase in frequency if necessary.
 Your help is still needed, if you notice green or damp patches in your yard, around water meters or fire hydrants let the Company know so staff can verify the cause.
 The implementation and use of the new meter reading system has helped reduce the demand on customer side.
 As meters are read they let the reader know if there are high reads or if water ran for an extended period of time.
 The reader then checks the meter visually and reports to the office if there is a suspected leak and then the office notifies the customer.